apg2350/database_project/README.md

 speed is smaller than 0.2 cm/s.
 You code should print out a table that each row consists the interval id, and the answer (Yes or No).
 Feel free to use python to print out this table.

+The robot.py file creates the database and imports all of the files used for this project(t1, t2, t3, t4, t5, target_interval.csv, robot.csv)
+The test.py file contains all of the SQL queries for task 4 and 5 as well as the bonus.

+To create the database and import all the files, use the following command: python3 robot.py To run sql queries, use the following command: python3 test.py